 We discovered that not all phones have the Wi-Fi backup feature so, this method will not work for you.
 Although, you can still for the procedure to backup and rest your phone basic settings but you will not be able to achieve Android Wi-Fi backup.

-So, the next guide will provide best apps to backup Wi-Fi password as an alternative to the first procedure above.
+So, the next guide will provide the best apps to backup Wi-Fi password as an alternative to the first procedure above.
 This approach works for both device with Wi-Fi password backup or a non-Wi-Fi password backup.

-Note if you don’t want to backup your Wi-Fi password to Gmail server consider using Wi-Fi backup & restore app as another option.
+Note if you don’t want to back up your Wi-Fi password to Gmail server consider using Wi-Fi backup & restore app as another option.